 On a serious note, as much has been made of Rebecca’s love life with the boys over the course of the show, the true love story of the show has been Rebecca and her girlfriends.
 No matter what happens in the finale, she’s always gonna have her girls watch Hocus Pocus with.

-Sage: Never has this show birthed a concept more suited to its own full concept album than “Dystopian Spice Girls.”
+Sage: Never has this show birthed a theme more suited to its own full concept album than “Dystopian Spice Girls.”
 Who among us doesn’t just want to drink rose and watch the world burn?

 7) “The Sexy Getting Ready Song” (1 x 01)